landreman/pyQSC/docs/source/usage.rst

 Simple Demo
 ^^^^^^^^^^^

-In this Demo, we create a second order configuration and evaluate a few of its parameters.
+In this demo, we create a second order configuration and evaluate a few of its parameters.
 We also plot a surface shape at a constant toroidal magnetic flux (flux surface) and plot many of the relevant parameters for the near-axis construction.
-The file associated with this Demo is located in the ``examples`` folder.
+The file associated with this demo is located in the ``examples`` folder.

 .. code-block::

    from qsc import Qsc
-   import numpy as np

    stel = Qsc(rc=[1, 0.09], zs=[0, -0.09], nfp=2, etabar=0.95, I2=0.9, order='r2', B2c=-0.7, p2=-600000.)
    print(stel.iota) # Rotational transform on-axis for this configuration print(stel.d2_volume_d_psi2) # Magnetic well V''(psi)